 Prior to the last Thursday of each month, residents will submit their CMPA statement of account to Ms. Chastin Miller in the PGME office at (firstname.lastname@example.org).
 The reimbursement will be processed by the beginning of the following month.
 Should a resident miss the deadline, the reimbursement will be processed the next month.

 If residents wish to pay their dues annually, they will submit their annual statement of account; however, they will be reimbursed a pro-rated amount on a monthly basis over the course of the year.

 If a resident goes on a leave of absence, they must notify CMPA.
-If this leave of absence should lead to a resident receiving a refund from CMPA for any months already reimbursed by the PGME Office, the resident must contact Ms. Kincaid immediately to discuss repayment options.
+If this leave of absence should lead to a resident receiving a refund from CMPA for any months already reimbursed by the PGME Office, the resident must contact Ms. Miller immediately to discuss repayment options.

 Article 15.1 Liability Insurance (CMPA)

 All Residents working within Saskatchewan are to be covered by CMPA for liability insurance.
 The Employer agrees to pay one hundred percent (100%) of the cost of CMPA coverage for all Residents, excluding Type B Residents.
 It is understood that the type of coverage provided under this benefit will not include work performed outside the Resident’s normal Program, aka ‘moonlighting’.